-State Police searching for missing 9-year-old boy last seen Friday in Bossier City
+State Police locates missing 9-year-old boy

 Latest Weather Blog

-State Police searching for missing 9-year-old boy last seen Friday in Bossier City
+State Police locates missing 9-year-old boy

-BOSSIER CITY — Louisiana State Police are looking for a missing 9-year-old last seen leaving his home in Bossier City on Friday.
+BOSSIER CITY — Louisiana State Police located a missing 9-year-old last seen leaving his home in Bossier City on Friday.

-Jonathan Jones was last seen around 5:30 p.m. leaving his family's home on East Texas Street and said he was going to visit a friend.
-LSP received the request to issue an alert at approximately 12:16 p.m. on Saturday.

-Jones was last seen wearing khaki shorts, black shoes and a navy blue shirt and is believed to have been traveling on a black and blue bicycle in an unknown direction.

 More News